Cacilie/cacilie.github.io/_posts/2021-4-18-what-i-have-learn-in-4-years-of-coding.md

 ---
 ### Share what you know.

-The best way to lern something, is to teach it.
+The best way to learn something, is to teach it.
 Everyone has something to teach and to share to the community, so, do not worry with things like:
 - oh but, i am a rocky, i do not know anything.
 - oh, people is going to laught